sebastienlapierre/oio-docs/doc/install-common/source/packages_configuration_raspbian.rst

 1. Configure OpenIO SDS repository

-  Install some tools to make installation easier:
+  Install some tools to make the installation easier:

   .. code-block:: console